 # Loop Engineering Went Mainstream

-Mid-2026, and "loop engineering" is now the phrase you keep seeing in AI conversations.
-Boris Cherny from Claude Code said it directly: "I don't prompt Claude anymore.
-My job is to create loops."
-Jensen Huang said something nearly identical.
+Mid-2026, and "[[Loop Engineering|loop engineering]]" is now the phrase you keep seeing in AI conversations. [[Boris Cherny]] from Anthropic (creator of Claude Code) said it directly: "I don't prompt Claude anymore.
+My job is to create loops." [[Peter Steinberger]] made the same point in his own words: stop prompting coding agents, design the loops that prompt them. [[Jensen Huang]] said something nearly identical.

 I have been tracking this through [[Agentic loops]], [[Harness Engineering]], and [[AI Agent Harnesses (MoC)]] for a while now.
 The pattern is consistent: the builders who get reliable results from agents are the ones who treat loop design as a first-class engineering problem, not a prompt-quality problem.